danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-011-configuration-translation-system.md

 ## Alternatives considered

 ### A hack
-We could Keep the machine names of the config in english but writing the titles, lables, descriptions in danish.
+We could Keep the machine names of the config in english but writing the titles, labels, descriptions in danish.

 But that would have following bad consequences:
 1. The administrators would have to find all the texts in various, not obvious, places in the admin area.